 Northern Michigan Attorney

-The Law Offices of Daniel J. Harris, P.C. is a Northern Michigan Attorney.
+Harris Law is a Northern Michigan Attorney.
 Located in Gaylord Michigan, Miranda Bailey-Quick handles all legal matters including criminal law and laws regarding sex offenses, family law and probate law.
 If you have questions about the Michigan marijuana laws which may impact your life or are looking for legal representation, we invite you to contact us today.
-For a free consultation contact The Law Offices of Daniel J. Harris, P.C. at 231.347.4444.
+For a free consultation contact Harris Law at 231.347.4444.